datasci-abi/Datasci-Abi/README.md

 I am beginning my career as a data analyst, eager to leverage Python, MySQL, Machine Learning, and Natural Language Processing to explore data-driven insights.
 My journey into data analysis is fueled by a strong interest in applying analytical techniques to solve real-world problems.

-🔭 I recently completed a Bitcoin Forecasting App, a cutting-edge project that leverages advanced machine learning models and real-time data to predict Bitcoin price trends.
-This web application integrates ARIMA and XGBoost models, along with dynamic visualizations and live Bitcoin price tracking, showcasing my expertise in data science and financial analytics.
-This project reflects my passion for utilizing sophisticated data tools to enhance market insights and support informed decision-making. 🚀📊 #MachineLearning #Bitcoin #AI #Crypto #DataScience
+🔍 I recently completed a U.S. Building Permit Analysis project — a data-driven exploration of residential construction activity across all 50 states using March 2025 data from the U.S. Census Bureau.
+This project demonstrates my ability to clean and structure messy government data, generate actionable insights, and create compelling visualizations.

+🏡 Using Python, Pandas, and Matplotlib in a Jupyter Notebook environment, I analyzed top and bottom-performing states, calculated each state's share of total permits, and visualized construction activity hotspots.
+This project reflects my strength in practical data science and storytelling — especially in real estate and market analytics contexts.

+🚀📊 #DataScience #Python #Pandas #RealEstateAnalytics  #JupyterNotebooks

 Current Tech Stack:
 🐍 Programming Languages: Python, SQL, R, Excel